Disability Support Services

 To be eligible for disability-related services, individuals must have a documented disability as defined by applicable federal and state laws.
 Services are available to students whose disabilities include, but are not limited to, hearing impairments, physical impairments, specific learning disabilities, speech impairments, visual impairments or other disabilities that require administrative or academic accommodations.
 Individuals seeking services are required to provide recent documentation from an appropriate licensed professional qualified to make a diagnosis.

-Students who have a disability that may require special assistance must contact DSS, make an appointment for an intake interview and bring appropriate disability documentation verifying the disability.
+Students who have a disability must contact DSS, make an appointment for an intake interview and bring appropriate disability documentation verifying the disability.
 Reasonable accommodation requests must be supported by current documentation.
 All information is confidential and will be used only to assist the student.

 Steps necessary to register for services and receive academic accommodations:

 1. Contact and meet with a DSS specialist at any of the Seminole State College campuses.
 Students should contact the DSS office at their preferred campus to schedule an intake appointment.

 2. Complete the self-assessment, student responsibility, and release of information forms.